 Conserved in 2009, expanded in 2012

-- 183 acres located near Millersylvania State Park in southern Thurston County, with the first 55 acres of Tilley East purchased just a month before the 60 acres of Tilley West.
+- 183 acres located near Millersylvania State Park in southern Thurston County.

-- Tilley East and Tilley West are comprised primarily of wetland habitat, which drains into two regionally significant salmon-bearing streams; the Black River and the Chehalis River.
-The properties also preserve extensive forested area, meadow grasses and Oregon white oak.
+- Tilley East is comprised primarily of wetland habitat that drains into two significant salmon-bearing rivers: the Black and Chehalis rivers.
+The properties also preserve extensive forested areas.

 Thank you to the following partners: